-You should be offered an ambulatory pump, drip stand (small and large), dressing trolley or tray, and a fridge.
+You should be offered an ambulatory pump, drip stand, dressing trolley or tray, and a fridge (if your bags need to be refrigerated).
 The equipment provided to you is on loan from the homecare company and needs to be returned to them on request.
-Any changes to pumps must be approved by your HPN centre and only ones evaluated by LITRE can be offered.
-One of the ways which has been identified as being able to make cost savings is in the provision of a second pump.
+Any changes to the make of pump you are provided must be approved by your HPN centre and only ones evaluated by LITRE can be offered.
 You will only be supplied with a second pump if there is a clear clinical reason why this is necessary.
+Adults can be provided with a supply of gravity giving sets for emergency use in case of pump failure.
 Second pumps can be temporarily provided for any holidays abroad.